stefgina/svm-from-scratch/README.md

 * Results

 When training ends (meaning the Convex Solver optimization) on our distribution dataset, the classifier has found the best seperating line (meaning the best w and b).
 The decision boundary is shown bellow in green.
-I also extended the code to ask an input from the user and classify it accordingly.
+I also extended the code to ask an input from the user and classify it accordingly (the yellow point bellow).